CalGorm/GEOL0069-Week4-Altimetry-Classification/README.md

 - sea ice: 8,880
 - lead: 3,315

-The comparison with ESA classification produced the following confusion matrix:
+The confusion matrix was:

 | ESA classification | GMM sea ice | GMM lead |
 |---|---:|---:|
 | Sea ice | 8,856 | 22 |
 | Lead | 24 | 3,293 |

-Overall agreement with the ESA classification was 99.62%.
+There were 12,149 agreements and 46 disagreements, giving 99.62% agreement with the ESA classification.

 The mean waveform comparison shows a broader and lower-amplitude mean response for sea ice and a sharper, higher-amplitude mean peak for leads.
 The lead class also has a wider standard-deviation envelope.

 ## Files

 - `notebooks/Week4_Sentinel3_Altimetry_Classification.ipynb` contains the complete analysis.
-- `figures/Week4_confusion_matrix.png` shows the GMM comparison with ESA classification.
 - `figures/Week4_average_echo_shapes.png` shows the mean waveform and standard-deviation envelope for sea ice and leads.
 - `requirements.txt` lists the Python packages used.